Western Australian Procurement Rules FAQs

 Rule D7 Prepare Evaluation Report

-How do I determine whether an appropriate evaluation report is commensurate with the value, risk and complexity of the procurement?
+How do I determine whether an evaluation report has been documented commensurate with the value, risk and complexity of the procurement?

 Evaluation reports must be prepared for all procurements valued at $50,000 and above.
 The form of contract used for the procurement informs which evaluation report template is suitable.
 For example, if using the Written Quote Template Suite, use the associated evaluation report template.